techniq/layerchart/research/chart-sync.md

 ## 0. Status (as of 2026-08-14)

-Phases 0–2 are **built, tested, and documented**.
+Phases 0–2 and the **series half of Phase 3** are **built, tested, and documented**.
 Sections 1–2 below are the original research and still accurate; section 3 onward is the original *proposal* and has been overtaken in places by what actually shipped — trust the code and `docs/src/content/guides/chart-group.md` over it.

 **Shipped**